wasif28/Patwari-X/solidity/readme.txt

 Web3 INSTALL ISSUES ON WINDOWS

-If you are using Windows, you need to install additional dependencies right now (before continuing to the next video).
+If you are using Windows, you need to install additional dependencies right now.
 If you are running OSX or a Linux-based OS, skip this and continue on.

 If you already attempted to install web3 and get errors about Visual Studio C++ tools not being installed or MSBuild errors then the following steps should help you.